|Policy Statement:|| ||

 - Actions in the Office of the Provost:

-The Executive Vice President and Provost of the University maintains a Provost's Promotion and Tenure Committee which is co-chaired by the Vice Provost for Faculty Recruitment and Retention and the Vice Provost for Academic Programs.
-The Provost's Promotion and Tenure Committee reviews the files of promotion or tenure candidates referred to the committee by the provost and reports its recommendations to the provost for action.
+The Executive Vice President and Provost of the University maintains a Provost's Promotion and Tenure Committee which is chaired by a Vice Provost.
+The Provost's Promotion and Tenure Committee reviews the files of promotion or tenure candidates referred to the committee by the provost and discusses its review of cases with the provost.

 BACK TO TOP